|Funding for:||UK Students, EU Students, International Students|

-Designing efficient algorithms is at the very heart of computer science.
+The analysis of algorithms is a substantial contribution that mathematics has made to computer science.
 Typically, the efficiency of an algorithm is determined by how much resource the algorithm consumes as a function of its input size.
 However, most interesting computational problems are NP-hard which means that (unless P=NP) there is no polynomial time algorithm for such problems.
 The paradigm of parameterized (FPT) algorithms identifies different parameters of the input, and aims to design algorithms whose running time is efficient when these parameters are bounded.

 This project aims to obtain optimal algorithmic results for NP-hard graph problems on special graph classes such as planar graphs, bounded genus, minor-free, intersection graphs in Euclidean space, etc. Given the NP-hardness of a problem on general graphs, the question is how exactly does the algorithmic complexity of the problem change according to the topology of special graph classes?
 Positive algorithmic results can be viewed as an indication to impose this topology on the input graph in practice to ensure that we can run efficient algorithms, whereas lower bounds are an indication that we need to impose stronger topological structure if the goal is to be able to use efficient algorithms.

 There are two main (complementary) parts of the project:

 In addition to problems from theoretical computer science, there is also the possibility to undertake this systematic analysis for graph-theoretic problems arising from other areas of computer science such as machine learning, bioinformatics, etc.